 Fundraising from institutions: preparing winning proposals

-The key to securing funding from institutions such as the Department for International Development (DFID), the European Commission (EC), Comic Relief and the Big Lottery Fund is a strong, well defined proposal.
+The key to securing funding from institutions such as the Department for International Development (DFID), the European Commission (EC), Comic Relief and the National Lottery Community Fund is a strong, well defined proposal.

 Get expert advice on what institutional donors require, learn how to match your objectives to theirs, and gain practical experience by appraising elements of a proposal, based on a real life case study, from a donor perspective.